We know that you are a successful ceramic artist and also a scientist. How do you find time and motivation for both of your jobs?

 There are several ceramic cooperatives: two in Tel-Aviv and four in Jerusalem.
 Each cooperative has 10-14 ceramic artists presenting their works.

-Give an advice for the young ceramic artists or for someone who just started doing ceramic art.
+Give advice for someone who just started doing ceramic art.

 Create your own visual language!